 4. There is an ENTEL international calling center with fax and internet service and an internet café on the main plaza in Samaipata.
 Here's how to place phone calls in Bolivia.

-5. Samaipata is very safe.
-However, by law you must carry your documentation at all times.
+5. Samaipata is generally safe.
+However, women should be cautious when alone.
+Also, by law you must carry your documentation at all times.

 6. Most tour operators speak at least language other than Spanish.
 Because so many hostels and tour operators are foreign-owned you’ll find someone who speaks, Dutch, German, French or English.